linuxkit/linuxkit/README.md

 This is an open project without fixed judgements, open to the community to set the direction.
 The guiding principles are:
 - Security informs design
 - Infrastructure as code: immutable, manageable with code
-- Sensible secure and well tested defaults
+- Sensible, secure, and well-tested defaults
 - An open, pluggable platform for diverse use cases
 - Easy to use and participate in the project
 - Built with containers, for portability and reproducibility